Tips for Breaking Through Your Brick Walls

 Often when members get together, we discover better ways to research or break through brick walls.
-In January 2021, the society sponsored a session where members had submitted some of their brick walls.
+In January 2021, the society sponsored a session where members had submitted some of their brick walls in hopes of brainstorming some tips from other experts.
 In this session, our president, Christopher Padgett, walked through the cases.

 In this clip from the session, he defines a brick wall and offers some quick tips to members researching in Kentucky.